rishabhkanojiya/Fitnest/readme.md

 ## TechStack

-the software used are :
+The software used are :

 - Typescript
 - Graphql / type-graphql